alexwailan/rpinecone/README.md

 # pinecone

-This package sub-groups bacterial isolates of a clonal expansion via a phylogenetic tree.
+This package defines sub-lineages within a bacterial clonal expansion via a phylogenetic tree.

 Inputs for the package
 	- A rooted accelerated transformation (ACCTRANS) tree in newick format
 	- SNP threshold - used for sub-grouping
-	- Relatibility threshold - the number of internal nodes to the root each sub-group must have between each other to be declared as a Major Sub-group
+	- Relatibility threshold - the number of internal vertices each sub-lineage must have between each other to form a Major Sub-group

 # Output of pinecone